Joanne Lee Molinaro: Personal life

-Molinaro resides in Chicago.
-She is fluent in English and Korean.
-Her hobbies include reading and running, and she has run several half and full marathons.
+Molinaro resides in Chicago and California, and has run several half and full marathons.

-Shortly after graduating law school, Molinaro married her first husband.
+Shortly after graduating from law school, Molinaro married her first husband.
 While his name is unknown to the public, she has described the marriage as emotionally abusive.
 They have since divorced.
 On July 21, 2018, she married Chicago-born concert pianist and music professor Anthony Molinaro in Rome.